-Chiang Mai/Overnight sleeper train
+Chiang Mai - Overnight sleeper train

 With another day to explore Chiang Mai, you’re spoilt for options.
 Included for today is your chance to learn one of the world legend Martial arts, Muay Thai (Thai Boxing) this morning.
 Spend 2 hours exercising and learning the basics of Muay Thai with the pros, plus how to adapt yourselves to be the weapons and guard.
 Later in the evening, board an overnight train for Bangkok (approximately 13 hours).
 Soft sleeper class trains are used for the overnight journey, and they’ve got all you’ll need!
 The compartments are multi-share with air-conditioning and bunk beds that come with sheets and a pillow.
-Baggage travels in the carriage with you, and there's a food and drink service available on-board.
+Baggage travels in the carriage with you, and there's a food and drink service available on board.

 Your train is scheduled to arrive into Bangkok in the early morning on Day 8 of the trip.
 The rest of the day is free to explore.
 As this is a combination trip, your group leader and the composition of your group may change at this location.
 There will be a group meeting to discuss the next stage of your itinerary.
 You're welcome to attend, as this is a great chance to meet your new fellow travellers.

-Spend a free day today swimming, lazing in the sun or exploring Koh Samui.
+Spend a free day today however you’d like – swimming, lazing in the sun or more exploring.
 You may like to take an optional day tour to Ang Thong Marine National Park by either slow boat or speedboat.
 The park is an archipelago of over 40 islands in the Gulf of Thailand, featuring pristine beaches, jungle, mangroves and limestone mountains rising out of the sea.
-Take a swim at popular Koh Mae island and check out the saltwater lagoon of Thale Nai (Emerald Lake).
-For a quieter experience and some great snorkelling opportunities, head to the nearby islands of Koh Tao and Koh Nang Yuan.If you prefer to stay on land perhaps check out the Samui Elephant Sanctuary and observe these gentle giants if you please.
+Take a swim at popular Ko Mae island and check out the saltwater lagoon of Thale Nai (Emerald Lake).
+For a quieter experience and some great snorkelling opportunities, head to the nearby islands of Ko Tao and Ko Nang Yuan.
+Ko Samui is also home to an elephant sanctuary, and you are able to come close to these gentle giants if you please.
 Watch them bathe, roam the fields and socialise with other elephants, all knowing that they are in a caring and peaceful environment.